CenzOh/Portfolio-Web-Database-Applications/CSC226Assignment2/README.md

 # Assignment 2
-PHP basic\
+##PHP basic\
-part B, create an intro for php in simpl ehtml
+Part B, create an intro for php in simple html.

-part C, create a web page that prints our odd and even numbers 1 to 100 in php using for loop
+Part C, create a web page that prints our odd and even numbers 1 to 100 in php using for loop.

-part D, php arrays, declare an associative array containing 5 elements, fruit names and calories
+Part D, php arrays, declare an associative array containing 5 elements, fruit names and calories.